Smugglers' Notch Vermont - Press Releases

 -Little children as young as 2 1/2 develop beginning skills

 -A fun day matches up with toddler attention span and physical capabilities

 -Home base is cozy TREASURES child care center

--Program includes introductory lesson, equipment and helmet rental, snack and lunch (the Resort's Classic and Summit vacation packages offer a 25 percent discount on the Little Rascals on Snow program)
+-Program includes introductory session, equipment and helmet rental, snack and lunch (the Resort's Classic and Summit vacation packages offer a 25 percent discount on the Little Rascals on Snow program)